 Information Gaps and School Choice among Low-Cost Private Schools in India

 The Indian primary school system faces significant challenges, particularly in public schools.
-As a result of perceived lower quality in public schools, there has in recent years been a large increase in private school enrolment matched by corresponding decreases public school enrolment.
+As a result of perceived lower quality of education in public schools, there has been, in recent years, a large increase in private school enrolment matched by corresponding decrease in public school enrolment.
 School choice in these contexts is a key component in the human capital formation of children.
 In fact, academics and policy makers have warned that given the substantial heterogeneity in school quality, incomplete or imperfect information can lead to extractive, money-making private schools with sub-par educational offerings.
-This project will be the first step in a comprehensive effort to assess information gaps, estimate the long-term impact of information provision, and analyze the determinants of school choice among the poor in India and other developing countries.
+This project will be the first step toward a comprehensive assessment of information gaps, estimate the long-term impact of information provision, and analyze the determinants of school choice among the poor in India and other developing countries.

 Solar Mini-grids: Estimating Economic and Social Performance

 Nearly 250 million Indian households lack access to electricity, despite billions of dollars spent on power projects and multiple government programs and mandates.
 Fulfilling the promise of universal access will require a staggering investment in new power generation infrastructure.
-In an effort to mitigate the sizeable pollution and greenhouse gas emissions that would come from meeting this need solely through fossil fuels, the government in India has committed to investment in renewable energy, both grid-scale and distributed.
+In an effort to mitigate pollution and greenhouse gas emissions that come from fossil fuels, the government in India has committed to invest in renewable energy, both grid-scale and distributed.
 As a result, private developers are rushing to fill the electrification gap with an array of off-grid solar products, a sector that is expected to see rapid growth through 2020.
 This project will provide new evidence on both costs and benefits of solar mini-grids by partnering with one of the largest players in the Indian solar mini-grid market.